v13abh/ansible-fedora24-config/README.md

 ### Deploy

-Now we can change to the cloned directory and deploy the playbook with th -K switch so we are prompted for our SUDO password:
+Now we can change to the cloned directory and execute the install script.

-    ansible-playbook playbook.yml -K
+    ./install.sh

 ### Note